deepanshigaur/Tuition-cost-calculator/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+calcuated cost per week and classes per week

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 0 >

-Grace days remaining: < # >/5
+Grace days remaining: < 5 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
  < What parts of the project you were not able to complete >